Kartikk-26/Node-js/README.md

 ## 🧠 Why NodeJS-Hustle?

-This repository exists to:
+This repository exists to :

-- **Enhance Backend Skills**: Consistently practice and improve my Node.js expertise.
+- **Enhance Backend Skills** : Consistently practice and improve my Node.js expertise.
-- **Track Progress**: Keep a record of all my projects and solutions in one place.
+- **Track Progress** : Keep a record of all my projects and solutions in one place.
-- **Experiment with APIs**: Work on different RESTful API designs, microservices, and database integrations.
+- **Experiment with APIs**  Work on different RESTful API designs, microservices, and database integrations.
-- **Stay Accountable**: Commit to daily coding to build a solid understanding of Node.js concepts.
+- **Stay Accountable** : Commit to daily coding to build a solid understanding of Node.js concepts.

 ## 📝 Repository Structure

-- **/projects**: Contains daily Node.js projects and solutions, organized by project name or topic.
+- **/projects** : Contains daily Node.js projects and solutions, organized by project name or topic.
-- **/notes**: An optional folder for notes, tips, or additional explanations related to Node.js concepts.
+- **/notes** : An optional folder for notes, tips, or additional explanations related to Node.js concepts.
-- **/utils**: Utility functions and helper scripts that can be reused across projects.
+- **/utils** : Utility functions and helper scripts that can be reused across projects.

 Each project will include detailed comments explaining the logic, approach, and any key takeaways from the implementation.